lcp Skip to Main Content

 Our Transitional Living Program combines the structure of treatment and group living, with the freedom of living away from home.

 This level of care is for young adults (18-30) who are not quite ready to heal from home.
-A safe and supportive living environment integrated with a PHP or IOP level of care so you learn life skills and healthy coping mechanisms in an environment that’s set up for your success.
+This level of care provides a safe and supportive living environment integrated with a PHP or IOP level of care.
+Here, you’ll learn life skills and healthy recovery strategies in an environment that’s set up for your success.

 Group outside in Sandstone Care